Irvine’s #1 Real Estate Team Gets 95 Organic Visitors a Month

 This is where the gap becomes concrete.
 Look at where they actually rank for the neighborhood terms that matter:

-Every single neighborhood they specialize in, they’re on page 3, 4, or beyond.
+Every single neighborhood they specialize in, they are on page 3, 4, or beyond.
 In SEO terms, these rankings might as well not exist.
-Studies consistently show that positions 1-3 capture roughly 60% of clicks.
-Position 33 captures close to zero.
+Studies consistently show that positions 1–3 capture roughly 60% of clicks; position 33 captures close to zero.

 Semrush keyword report for ireneandricky.com showing Irvine neighborhood search terms ranking between positions 33 and 85 with zero traffic